It all starts with one plant.

 Some of the more interesting types are Tradescantia ‘Hijau Baru’, also known as Teddy Bear tradescantia, with its soft and fuzzy leaves.
 I love the delicate Bridal Veil tradescantia, Tradescantia multiflora, with its spindly stems and tiny delicate white flowers.

-What makes wandering Jew so easy to propagate are the leaf nodes which grow on the stem.
-You’ll notice a joint on the stem about every inch or so, which gives us this plant’s other nickname – inch plant.
+What makes Inch Plant so easy to propagate are the leaf nodes which grow on the stem.
+You’ll notice a joint on the stem about every inch or so, which gives us this plant’s nickname – inch plant.
 Each one of these joints contains cells that will produce roots.

 If you look at a tradescantia closely, sometimes you can see new roots growing from these joints.
 If they make contact with the dirt, they will happily start producing more roots and eventually a larger plant.